nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * **Alternative 2:** Individual command has attached logic that allows it to undo/redo by itself.
     * Pros: Will use less memory (e.g. just save what is being deleted).
     * Cons: Must ensure that the implementation of each command is correct.
-Adds a lot of complexity that may not seem justified as it is to only accomodate the undo/redo feature.
+Adds a lot of complexity that may not seem justified as it is to only accommodate the undo/redo feature.

 **Aspect: Data structure to support the undo/redo commands:**